-Maybe you're thinking right now about how impossible it can seem to forgive those who deeply hurt you.
-Let me assure you that if you are a follower of Christ, you have heavenly resources at your disposal to "fight the good fight.”
-(1 Timothy 6:12) The Spirit of the living God abides in you continually, and He equips you with the same awesome power that raised Christ from the dead.
+Maybe you are thinking right now about how impossible it can seem to forgive those who deeply hurt you.
+Let me assure you that if you are a follower of Christ, you have heavenly resources at your disposal to "fight the good fight of the faith [in the conflict with evil]."
+(1 Timothy 6:12 AMP) The Spirit of the living God abides in you continually, and He equips you with the same awesome power that raised Christ from the dead.
 (Ephesians 1:19-20) As you make the decision to walk in love and forgiveness, the Spirit Himself enables you to carry out the Lord's will.

 Prayer: Lord, I thank You that through the blood of Christ, You have forgiven all of my sins.
 Give me a heart like Yours so that I can extend that same forgiveness to others.
-When I'm tempted to remain angry or bitter toward anyone, remind me of what it could cost me.
+When I am tempted to remain angry or bitter toward anyone, remind me of what it could cost me.
 Thank You for the divine love that Your Spirit continually pours into my heart!
 (Romans 5:5)